Faisal-Rahm4n/Excel-Projects/README.md

 How the app will be created

--step 1: Table model creation
+- step 1: Table model creation
--step 2: Filling the cases
+- step 2: Filling the cases
--step 3: Adding the calculations
+- step 3: Adding the calculations
--step 4: Testing the table
+- step 4: Testing the table
--step 5: Adding other features
+- step 5: Adding other features
--step 6: Creating the second table
+- step 6: Creating the second table
--step 7: Testing everything
+- step 7: Testing everything